NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-interactions/readme.md

 #DW copy_out source=$DW_PERSISTENT_shared_data1/b destination=$DW_PERSISTENT_shared_data2/b profile=no-xattr
 ```

 This set of directives copies two directories from one persistent storage allocation to another persistent storage allocation using the `no-xattr` profile to avoid copying xattrs.
-This data movement occurs after the job application exits on the compute nodes, and the two copies do not occur in a guaranteed order.
+This data movement occurs after the job application exits on the compute nodes, and the two copies do not occur in a deterministic order.

 ```
 #DW persistentdw name=shared-data